C&ENVENG 7079 - Water Engineering & Design

 Learning & Teaching ModesThis course uses a number of different teaching and learning approaches including:

-· Design sessions (four 2 hr design sessions in weeks 4-7)
+· Design sessions (three 2 hr design sessions in weeks 4-6)

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be 36 lectures and 11 tutorials, with an assignment associated with each tutorial (five in total).
-A total of 6 hours of practicals throughout the semester will be undertaken in groups of 6 with individual reports due 2 weeks after the practical session.
-The design project, in weeks 4-7, will be undertaken within groups of 4.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be 36 lectures and 9 workshops, with 4assignments associated with the workshops.
+A total of 6 hours of practicals throughout the semester will be undertaken in groups of 4 with individual reports due 2 weeks after the practical session.
+The design project, in weeks 4-6, will be undertaken within groups of 4.
+There will be two quizzes (in-semester) and no final exam.

 Learning Activities SummaryLectures and tutorials will be offered on the following topics: